-Spring 2014 Retrocredit Applications Due by Friday, February 7th (exceptions prohibited by ABOR)
+Fall 2017 Retrocredit Applications Due by Friday, September 22nd (exceptions prohibited by ABOR)

-Online applications for the Spring term will open up one week before the start of classes; so it will open January 6, 2014.
-We request that you submit your hardcopy application with receipt attached (mandatory) no later than five days after you make your non-refundable $30 payment.
-The absolute deadline to apply for the Spring 2014 term is 11:59 PM on Friday, February 7th.
-The website will shutdown after that time, which is the end of the fourth week of the semester that you are enrolled in the higher level class, as the rules stipulate.
+Online applications for the Fall 2017 term will open up one week before the start of classes; so it will open Monday, August 21st, 2017.
+Hard copies with receipts are REQUIRED, or there is no way for us to give you the credit you earn, so we request that you submit these documents no later than five days after you make your non-refundable $30 payment.
+The absolute deadline to apply for the Fall 2017 term is Friday, September 22nd.
+The website will stop students' ability to pay shortly after that time, which is the end of the fourth week of the semester that you are enrolled in the higher level class, as the rules stipulate.

 How retroactive credits work (see Video Link in the box at the upper righthand corner of this page)